 Well, who would have thought that!
 From great beginnings, starting with Enter right up to The Heart of Everything, we have seen superb work from Within Temptation.
-Yet, somehow their performance started to decline with the The Unforgiving.
+Yet, somehow their performance started to decline with The Unforgiving.
 And unfortunately their 2014 record Hydra did not stop this decline.

 Hydra starts with a fair (not more) Let Us Burn.
-But then immediately featuring guest singers of no real value, really culminating in the ill-fated trial with Tarja Turunen, who’s voice is really not put to value in her part in Paradise (What about us?).
+But then immediately featuring guest singers of no real value, really culminating in the ill-fated trial with Tarja Turunen, whose voice is really not put to value in her part in Paradise (What about us?).
 Not sure why she even bothered with this.
-But after all she is still looking for her part in the music fame game after she got thrown out of Nightwish quite some years ago.
+But after all, she is still looking for her part in the music fame game after she got thrown out of Nightwish quite some years ago.

-All in all Hydra is no satisfactory experience.
+All in all, Hydra is no satisfactory experience.

 The record somehow gorges with club-tailored, almost cinematic pieces that seem ready to be inserted into some pseudo fantasy clip or movie.
 A thing that presents itself in a pristine white robe with lots of rosy sub-colors in it.
 Yet, it isn’t so, far from it.

 Within Temptation also somehow checked their former creativity in at the door and took comfort in guest performances to a degree not seen before.
 Gone are the stellar times of The Silent Force.
-And all that in polished, bite-sized pieces of politically correct flow-shaped sounds made for the vile mainstream.
+And all that delivers in polished, bite-sized pieces of politically correct flow-shaped sounds made for the vile mainstream.

 This is a real pity, as I really liked their quirky way of leading through their very varied former records.
 But in truth, this downward spiral already started with The Unforgiving.

 I would not rate Hydra above four stars anywhere.
 It is just not getting me juiced up enough to be excited.